There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 - When one entity is selected, it edits the properties of the entity.

-- When two or more entities are selected, it edits the shared properties of them.
+- When two or more entities are selected, it edits their shared properties.

-To open the Properties panel, enter the Properties command or else press Ctrl+1.
+To open the Properties panel, enter the Properties command or press Ctrl+1.

 16 Background Color